|

 multicultural people living in it.
 When you visit Sirkap you can see the

-interesting style of masonary from Kashan period to the last period of 6th
+interesting style of masonry from Kashan period to the last period of 6th

 century when the city was destroyed by the while Huns.
 You will also see some